Ko Pha-ngan: In popular culture

 Ko Pha-ngan featured prominently in Alex Garland's 1996 novel The Beach and is also mentioned in the 2006 song Magick by the new rave band Klaxons (but probably more as a reference to the 1996 novel The Beach than the island itself).

-The Full Moon Party is a monthly dance music festival set on Hat Rin Nok Beach scheduled every month at full moon.
-The event primarily features electronic music and attracts around 30,000 party-goers in a normal month.
-Steps are being taken to make Ko Pha-ngan a more family-friendly tourist destination, promoting the island's natural attractions and also stepping up the police presence; road blocks with stop and search procedures are commonplace and undercover police also patrol parties.

-There are also a Half Moon Party and Jungle Experience Party held every month.
-They take places in the jungle inland from Ban Tai requiring tuk-tuk, taxi or bike transport to and from.

 The song "Vision in Blue" on the album The Golden Ratio by Ace of Base mentions Ko Pha-ngan.

 DJ/producer Ashley Wallbridge titled his 2012 song "Kopanang", an anglicized version of Ko Pha-ngan.

 The British psychedelic rock band Ozric Tentacles featured a song called Ko Pha-ngan on their 1989 album The Bits Between The Bits.

 In 2016, Infected Mushroom collaborated with Hatikva 6 to release a song called "Hotel Koh Phangan."

+Drain Gang collaborative album Trash Island was created on Ko Pha-ngan, with most of its tracks being recorded in a vacation home on the island, and a set of individual covers of each song also shot on various points on the island.
+The album cover is a picture of a trash fire occurring on the island at the time.

+In 2022, Vice reporter Tir Dhondy visited the island and enrolled in multiple sexual, tantric classes run by various Gurus.

+In season three of The White Lotus, several characters attend a full moon party on Ko Pha-ngan.